Arabic Studies

 Overview

-By minoring in Arabic Studies, students will develop basic grasp of the Arabic language, obtain a broad knowledge of the Arab culture and region, and gain familiarity with different historical and political perspectives on the Arab region.
+Minoring in Arabic Studies allows students to develop a basic grasp of the Arabic language, obtain a broad knowledge of the Arab culture and the region, and gain familiarity with different historical and political perspectives on the Arab world.

 What is Arabic?

-1. Arabic is a Semitic language with very long history and rich literature.
+1. Arabic is a Semitic language with a long history and rich literature.

 2. It is spoken natively in more than 20 countries and by more than 300 million speakers.